May 10 and 11, 2022

 The 10th anniversary conference celebration of Camille Dungy's groundbreaking 2009 anthology, Black Nature: Four Centuries of African American Nature Poetry, will bring together contemporary poets and critical theorists from across the spectrum of genre and academic discipline.
-The conference will convene at Dartmouth College in the Spring of 2022, and be hosted by the department of English and Creative Writing.
+The conference will convene at Dartmouth College on May 10 and 11, 2022, and be hosted by the department of English and Creative Writing.

 Now, as on the date of its publication, Black Nature represents a major event in the field of African American literary studies, and operates in many ways as the one of the early signposts of what we might think of as a fairly recent—at least in the terms of its critical lexicon and explicit theoretical and aesthetic commitments—ecological turn in black studies more broadly.